nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment.md

 title: Deployment Information
 description: Provides developer information for ORCA code deployment.
 ---

-## Introduction to ORCA
-The Operational Recovery Cloud Archive (ORCA) provides a baseline solution for creating, and managing operational backups in the cloud.
-In addition, best practices and recovery code that manages common baseline recovery scenarios is also maintained.

 ## Deploying ORCA
 The following sections provide information on how to deploy ORCA with or along-side Cumulus.